 Besides the CIEE program fee, you will also need to pay for your visa fees and documents (approximately $200), and your plane ticket.
 We strongly recommend having about $3,000 in savings by the time you depart; carry some with you to Spain in dollars or Euros, and leave most of it in a home-country bank account that you can access via ATM card.
 These savings will be important to support yourself until your first paycheck, and to pay a deposit and first month’s rent on an apartment.

 I’m unsure about the requirements for experience or Spanish.
 What should I do?Click to Open

 Teach in Spain Basics is the only program with these requirements.
 You’ll need to show us the following things.
 If you can’t, you should apply for a different option in Spain.

 1. Upper intermediate Spanish skills equivalent to four semesters of study at university.
 Most people use college transcripts to prove their language level, but alternatively you may submit a letter from a language instructor (not high school) or a supervisor at a job where you used Spanish professionally, or proof of enrollment in other Spanish classes outside university.

 2. You’ll also need to describe your experience living in a Spanish speaking country for at least one semester or five months.
 This can be on your resume or personal statement.

 3. Finally, your resume will need to include formal or informal teaching experience.
 This can be volunteering, working as a teaching assistant or tutor, or extensive experience as a camp counselor or sports coach.
-This last requirement can also be met by signing up for a TEFL certification, or uploading an existing TEFL certificate to your Education Documents task.
+This last requirement can also be met by signing up for a TEFL certification, or uploading an existing TEFL certificate to your Diploma Upload task.